'Where art and the imagination collide'

 As the client do I own the copyright to the images I have paid to be created for my project?

 As with the previously answered question, it is in fact standard industry practice for the Illustrator to retain full copyright to any image they create.
 This actually is not as bad as it sounds, because although Authors may wish to seek full copyright to the art work produced for them.
 This is usually of little benefit to them.
-In general an Illustrator will grant the client a usage licence giving the client freedom to use the images however they see fit for the duration of the book's life.
+In general an Illustrator will grant the client a usage licence giving the client freedom to use the images however they see fit for the duration of the book's life, it would therefore be of no gain to the author however, if an illustrator forfeits copyright they then lose the right to use the image on their portfolio etc, or to be acknowledged for being the creator.

 When commissioning your services will there be any legal documentation to safe guard both my financial and intellectual investment?

 The simple answer to this question is yes.
-I do not take any form of payment before an informal, but mutually agreeable contract has been drawn up and signed by both parties.
+I do not take any form of payment before a mutually agreeable contract has been drawn up and signed by both parties.
 The contract template which I prefer to use, is provided by the AOI (association of illustrators) and recognises also the importance of illustrator discretion and confidentiality when both reading and working with a client's manuscript.

-How does the issue of payment work when commissioning my services?
+How would I make payment when commissioning your services?

 As a freelancer do you consider illustration projects which incorporate a style which is not on your website?

-The answer to this question is no. I produce illustrations using only my own styles of work, as these are styles which I have developed myself and would like to be recognised for.
+The answer to this question is no. I produce illustrations using only my own styles of work, as these are styles which I have developed myself and would like to be recognised for, and I wouldn't be comfortable producing substandard illustrations which I have had to produce in a style which is not natural to me.

 When the illustrations are completed how will I receive them?